Janice Adair: Biography

 Janice Adair was born Beatrice Mary Duffy in Morpeth, Northumberland in 1905 to Thomas and Bridget Duffy.
 She was one of six children: three sons and three daughters.
 After the family moved to West Hartlepool, Beatrice began her acting career when she joined the local Operatic and Musical Society.
 In 1925 she played the role of Mina in Miss Hook of Holland and the following year she played Franzi in A Waltz Dream where she was praised for her "magnificent acting".
 She then went to London with another girl and began hanging around the Islington Film Studios.
 Eventually the casting director W J O'Bryen found Beatrice a small role.
 In 1928, Beatrice was cast as Lucy in the film The Streets of London as she was of the "Colleen Moore type".
 Shortly after, Alfred Hitchcock, who was then at Elstree, chose the stage name Janice Adair for Beatrice which she used for her subsequent roles.

 She gave up acting following her marriage to the English film editor Alfred Roome.
 They were married on 20 February 1936.
 The ceremony was officiated by two of Beatrice Duffy's brothers the rev Vincent Duffy and the rev Cuthbert Duffy, her third brother Thomas gave her away.
-The Roomes had two children, a daughter Deirdre, and a son Christopher who died in the Kings Cross Fire in 1987.
+The Roomes had two children, a daughter Deirdre, and a son Christopher who died in the Kings Cross Fire in 1987 at age 50.

-Beatrice Mary Roome (nee Duffy), also known as Janice Adair, died peacefully at her home in Gerrards Cross on 11 November 1996, she was 91.
+Beatrice Mary Roome (née Duffy), also known as Janice Adair, died peacefully at her home in Gerrards Cross on 11 November 1996, she was 91.